juice49/Cellulose/readme.md

 # Cellulose

+**None of this is set in stone.
+I'm trying to work out how to make a great grid system, and these are some of my thoughts so far.**

 Cellulose is a small mixin based grid system developed using the [Stylus CSS preprocessor](http://learnboost.github.io/stylus).
 This is very early work - a foray into a "semantic" grid system that encourages the user to avoid span* classes.
 Minimal.
 Untested.
 Contributions welcome.

 ### Aims